Cambridge Public Library: History of organization

 The Cambridge Public Library developed out of the Cambridge Athenaeum, which was founded in 1849 as "a lyceum, public library, and reading room with a building on the corner of Massachusetts Avenue and Pleasant Street where Cambridge residents could borrow books at the cost of one dollar per year.

-The City of Cambridge acquired the Cambridge Athenaeum in 1858 and renamed it the Dana Library for use as a city hall and a public library.
-By 1866 the Library moved to the corner of Massachusetts Avenue and Temple Street.
+The City of Cambridge acquired the Cambridge Athenaeum in 1858 and renamed it the Dana Library for use as both a city hall and a public library.
+By 1866, the Library moved to the corner of Massachusetts Avenue and Temple Street.
 In 1874, the library became free to the public and was renamed the Cambridge Public.
-The main building of the Cambridge Public Library at 449 Broadway was built in 1888.
+Through the philanthropic endeavors of Frederick H. Rindge (and the Rindge Family), the main branch of the Cambridge Public Library was subsequently moved to the Mid-Cambridge neighborhood where it was built in 1888 at 449 Broadway.